“Stunning, back-to-nature island hideaway with stilted wooden houses, rainforests, snorkelling and endless beaches”

 The more desirable houses are the Beach Front variety, tucked 20-30m back into the vegetation.
 Some of these, although simple, are incredibly stylish and spacious; they are also cooler as they catch the breeze.
 The Beach Back houses are located a couple of minutes' walk into the rainforest, under a high canopy of trees.
 The 3 houses in the Bon Temps Complex (which we’re yet to see) are set back from the beach in the tropical foliage, and are ideal for families or groups as they can be booked together.

 As the houses vary so much let the reservations staff suggest the best one for your needs.
-We have seen most of them and the ones which stood out for us were Baan Tamarind which we feel is the loveliest house for a couple wanting more space and style, and Baan Mangorn, which would be perfect for a family of 4-6, with 1 double and 1 twin bedroom, plus an additional loft bedroom, in 2 separate but linked houses.
+We have seen most of them and the ones which stood out for us were Baan Tamarind which we feel is the loveliest house for a couple wanting more space and style, and Baan Mangorn, which would be perfect for a family of 4-6, with 1 double and 1 twin bedroom, plus an additional ground floor bedroom, in 2 separate but linked houses.

 All meals are eaten in the Clubhouse, a split-level building, covered with hand-made roof tiles, in an elevated position with idyllic views over the Andaman Sea.
 The ground-floor dining room opens onto 3 airy terraces, whilst upstairs is a spacious lounge, furnished with colonial furniture, with its own bar where friendly staff are always happy to pour you a drink or mix up something in the blender.
 The fruit shakes are as delicious as they are healthy.